 Mercantile -1 multiplier

-Mesmer: The Tamaa produces a series of scents and subsonic sounds capable of enrapturing humans and some animals.
+The Tamaa produces a series of scents and subsonic sounds capable of enrapturing humans and some animals.
 Roll an Appearance + Arbour Heart + Mesmer vs. target Will + Concentration.
-The character can hold 1 individual for 1 minute per level of Mesmer.
+The character can hold 1 individual for 1 minute per rank of Mesmer.
 At level 5 they can hold 1 individual indefinitely while maintaining the effect, or they can hold up to 5 individuals for 1 minute.
 The Tamaa must be within 1 meter of the target and mesmerized individuals get a chance to escape if they are harmed or placed in a position of imminent danger.
+This ability costs 3 stress to use.

-Camouflage: The Tamaa is able to alter their skin and hair colour to blend into surroundings.
-The character gains a bonus to stealth rolls equal to their level in the ability.
+The Tamaa is able to alter their skin and hair colour to blend into surroundings.
+The character can use this ability to gain a bonus to stealth rolls equal to their rank in the ability.
+This ability costs 2 stress to use and lasts for 1 scene.

-Innocuous: The Tamaa appears as harmless flora to aggressive wildlife.
-Roll Appearance + Arbor Heart + Harmless vs. target Perception.
-Targets that fail ignore the Tamaa entirely.
+The Tamaa are able to reflexively alter their appearance and pheromones to present as harmless flora to aggressive wildlife.
+The Tamaa must roll Appearance + Arbor Heart + Harmless vs. target Perception.
+Targets that fail ignore the Tamaa entirely, unaware of their existence.
 The effect is broken by any attacks made by the Tamaa.
 This skill does not work on sapient species such as humans and quasi-humans.
+This ability costs 2 stress to use and lasts for 1 scene.

-Habit Forming: The Tamaa’s natural scent, sound, appearance, and the subtle effects of their emotional feeding all combine to make their presence addictive.
-Humans who spend a full day in the Tamaa’s presence find themselves craving that presence in future.
-This grants a bonus to social rolls with addicts, and a penalty to any attempt to try and harm the Tamaa.
-Each level in Habit increases the bonus to social rolls and the penalty for trying to harm the Tamaa.
+The Tamaa’s natural scent, sound, appearance, and the subtle effects of their emotional feeding all combine to make their presence addictive.
+Humans who spend a full day in the Tamaa’s presence, or 3 scenes within a week of game time, find themselves craving that presence in future.
+This grants a bonus to social rolls with those affected, and an equivalent penalty to any attempt to try and harm the Tamaa.
+Each rank in Habit increases the bonus to social rolls and the penalty for trying to harm the Tamaa.
+The Tamaa must spend 1 stress to use the bonus or penalty provided by this ability and any act of violence on the part of the Tamaa towards a target triggers a reflexive Will vs. Appearance check to break the addiction.

-Edibles: The Tamaa can seed and encourage the rapid growth of highly nutritious plant matter.
-For each level in Edibles the character can create or encourage enough food for one person for a day.
-This food has the added benefit of increasing stress recovery equivalent to 1 per level in the ability.
-It takes 6.5 hours minus the level of the ability to grow the specimen.
+The Tamaa can seed and encourage the rapid growth of highly nutritious plant matter.
+For each rank in Edibles the Tamaa can create or encourage enough food for one person for a day.
+This food has the added benefit recovering 1 stress per rank in the ability when eaten.
+It takes 6.5 hours minus the rank of the ability to grow the specimen or 60 minutes -10 per rank of the ability to encourage existing edible plants.

 |Colony Level||# of Simultaneous Clones||Lifespan (hrs)||Health|

-Barkskin: The Tamaa’s skin grows hard as iron, granting them a form of natural armour and enabling them to endure blows which would otherwise kill them.
-For each level in Barkskin this armor grows more resilient, offering a +1 soak to Slashing and Piercing damage.
+The Tamaa’s skin grows hard as iron, granting them a form of natural armour and enabling them to endure blows which would otherwise kill them.
+For each rank in Barkskin this armor grows more resilient, offering a +1 soak to Slashing and Piercing damage.
 Barkskin provides no defense against bashing damage.
+This ability costs 1 stress to use and lasts for 1 scene.

-Thorns: The Tamaa grows razor sharp barbs on their skin or Tentillia granting them the ability to inflict injuries to those in proximity.
-For each level taken in Thorns the barbs grow more numerous, harder, and sharper, inflicting 1 additional point of piercing damage.
+The Tamaa grows razor sharp barbs on their skin or Tentillia granting them the ability to inflict injuries to those in proximity.
+For each rank in Thorns the barbs grow more numerous, harder, and sharper, inflicting 1 additional point of piercing damage.
+This ability takes 1 stress to use and lasts for 1 scene.

-Tentilliar Mass: The Tamaa channels a portion of their energy into thickening and strengthening their Tentillia, increasing their strength and enabling them to be used in more diverse ways, such as for holding heavier items or attacking enemies.
-For each level in Tentilliar mass the characters gains +1 Power when using the Tentillia (At level 3 the Tentillia possess average human strength (0)).
+The Tamaa channels a portion of their energy into thickening and strengthening their Tentillia, increasing their power and enabling them to be used in more diverse ways, such as for holding heavier items or attacking enemies.
+For each rank in Tentilliar mass the Tamaa gains +1 Power when using the Tentillia (At rank 3 the Tentillia possess average human strength of 0).

 Each of the secretions below triggers a new hunger in the Tamaa as they must consume certain substances to generate mass for the secretion.

-Medicinal: The Tamaa focuses on growing a gland which secretes a mixture of coagulants, pain killers, and antiseptics.
-The results of Medicine rolls made with the aid of a Medicinal tentillia are compared against the Mendikit column of the healing table and each level in the ability adds a +1 to the healing roll.
-The Tamaa produces enough to utilize this ability a number of times per day equal to their level in Arbour Heart.
+The Tamaa focuses on growing a gland which secretes a mixture of coagulants, pain killers, and antiseptics.
+The results of Medicine rolls made with the aid of a Medicinal tentillia are compared against the Mendikit column of the healing table and each rank in the ability adds a +1 to the healing roll.
+The Tamaa produces enough to utilize this ability a number of times per day equal to their rank in Arbour Heart.

 |Allergen||Puffy red skin, congestion, difficulty breathing||Appearance|